Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Results

-\textbf{MF4: Establish clear data ownership} ($I, \Lambda, N$).
+\textbf{MF4: Establish data ownership} ($I, \Lambda, N$).
 The fourth motivational factor highlights the significance of data ownership.
 It refers to the end-to-end responsibility of a data product in terms of quality and accessibility.
-This concept is comparable to traditional product ownership roles.
+This concept is comparable to traditional product ownership roles. $I$ describes the underlying problem in the following way: ``we had the problem that when we pushed the data to the central data.
+Data ownership was lost''.
+Further, $I$ relates the concept of stronger ownership with better data quality: ``I think it's very simple.
+The main reason we did this was to improve data quality.
+And the bet was that stronger data ownership would lead to better data quality.''

-\textbf{MF5: Move towards modern architecture} ($Z, K, \Lambda$).
-Managers and employees within an organization are aware of an upcoming trend in data architectures---they see how organizations throughout the industry adopt a data mesh and \textit{don't wanna miss the boat} ($\Lambda$).
+\textbf{MF5: Adopt modern architecture} ($Z, K, \Lambda$).
+Managers and employees within an organization are aware of an upcoming trend in data architectures---they see how organizations throughout the industry adopt a data mesh and ``don't want to miss the boat'' ($\Lambda$); ``some companies just heard from this hype and this is why they look into it'' ($K$).
 However, data mesh is not a universal approach.
-Hence this finding is very worrisome, because it may push organizations or business units toward a data mesh adoption for the wrong reasons.
+Hence this finding is very worrisome because it may push organizations or business units toward a data mesh adoption for the wrong reasons.

 \textbf{MF6: Reduce redundancies} ($B, I, O$).
-Silos, a lack of communication, and, a lack of transparency can result in redundant work within large organizations.
-This is also true for data-related topics, such as data preparation ($A$) or even whole use cases ($O$). $A$ states that multiple data consumers prepare data for their specific use case but do not share the results of the data preparation efforts back to the organization.
-Consequently, multiple domains spend significant resources on the same task and lack resources for actual value creation.
+Silos, poor communication, and lack of transparency can lead to redundant work in large organizations, including data-related areas like data preparation ($B, I$) or entire use cases ($O$).
+Various data consumers individually prepare data for their specific use cases but fail to share the results with the organization---``what we discovered in our research was that teams improve the data significantly, but don't share it back with the company'' ($B$).
+Similarly, $I$ points out: ``we're pushing all the way back to the data producer, who hopefully can solve the [data quality] problem instead of having to repeatedly deal with this issue further down the line''.
+As a consequence, redundant efforts across domains, divert resources away from value creation ($B$).
 Furthermore, interviewees from large, decentralized organizations complain that they spend significant resources on the provision of data for other departments---a task that data mesh aims to simplify ($I, O$).

-Having discussed the motivational factors, it is equally important to acknowledge the challenges that individuals may face in achieving their goals when working with the data mesh concept.
-We now delve into the obstacles that can hinder the progress of data mesh adoption.
+After discussing motivational factors, it's crucial to recognize the challenges individuals may encounter when working with the data mesh concept.
+We now analyze obstacles that can hinder the progress of data mesh adoption.